 Arguably the greatest basketball player of all time, Michael Jordan rewrote every chapter of the basketball textbook.
 The perennial All Star player and unanimous MVP winner, he totalled more than $90 million in earnings as a player salary.

-The Chicago Bulls legend became a household name in business too, opening a steakhouse chain and lending his name to Nike’s Air Jordan line of sneakers.
+The Chicago Bulls legend became a household name in business too by lending his name to Nike’s Air Jordan line of sneakers.
 Launched as part of a lifelong partnership with Nike, the sneakers are now some of the world's most popular shoes.
-The line generates $3 billion a year in annual revenue for Nike.

-- Type of business: soccer team owner, deals with global brands
+- Type of business: soccer team owner, fashion and cosmetics, media, gastronomy

 - Net worth: $450 million

 Always a popular face with advertisers, Beckham has been building his personal brand systematically.
-He has turned his hand to the world of fashion, gastronomy, mass media, entertainment industry and even launched his own fragrance line.
+He has turned his hand to the world of fashion and cosmetics (House 99), gastronomy (Walmer Castle pub), mass media (Studio 99), the entertainment industry (Guild E-Sports) and even launched his own fragrance line, David Beckham fragrances.

-- Type of business: tech, real estate, gyms and fast-food restaurants
+- Type of business: tech, real estate, clothing, gyms, fast-food restaurants

 - Net worth: $400 million

-Commonly called “Shaq”, the basketball star was named to 14 All-NBA teams, won four championships and was crowned Finals MVP three times.
+Commonly called “Shaq,” the professional athlete and basketball star was named to 14 All-NBA teams, won four championships, and was crowned Finals MVP three times.
 Over the course of his 19-year career, O'Neal earned almost $300 million.

 - Type of business: investments, venture capital funds